 How to Install Wainscoting DIY Board and Batten

-This was my first time learning how to install wainscoting so along the way I’ll tell you some of the things I’d do different next time.
-I started by laying out a rough line where the top rail would be on the wall.
+This was my first time installing board and batten; so along the way I’ll tell you some of the things I’d do different next time.
+I started by laying out a rough line where the top horizontal rail would be on the wall.
 I went with a 36” high rail and they say the general rule of thumb for low wainscoting is ⅓ the wall height.

 We definitely needed to add some color and get rid of the contractor beige, so I’ll be painting the whole room a nice blue-green.
-I cut in and rolled the room everywhere except below where I marked my line for the wainscoting.
-Since it was such a small area and I had to get in some tight spots on the other side of the room, I used a small 6” roller with a ⅜” nap to roll.
+Firstly I cut in and rolled the room everywhere except below where I marked my line for the wainscoting.
+I used a small 6” roller with a ⅜” nap to roll because it was such a small area.

-I won’t have a batten on either end of the wall in the corner so I used some green painters tape to make a clean line for the transition between the blue and the white.
-I rolled the lower section with the white I’ll be using on the trim.
+I used some green painters tape to make a clean line for the transition between the blue and the white in the corner.
+After that I rolled the lower section with the white I’ll be using on the trim.
 It’s way easier to paint the wall now then to have to deal with all the trim pieces later.

 I put on two coats of white and when the paint dried I had a nice clean line.